drewsteels/front-end-projects/README.md

 # A repository with tutorial projects

-# Langauages and there frameworks
+# Languages and there frameworks
  HTML5
  CSS3
  JAVASCRIPT